atharav20/digital-literacy-project/README.md

 ### Repository Structure
 This repository is organized into the following folders as per the project requirements:
-report/: Contains the final written Project Report (.pdf/.docx).
+report/: Contains the final written Project Report in pdf format.
-task-1-presentation/: Infographic regarding Digital Literacy awareness.
+task-1-presentation/: It contains infographic regarding Digital Literacy awareness.
-task-2-portfolio/: Screenshots of professional digital profiles (GitHub, LinkedIn, etc.).
+task-2-portfolio/: It contains screenshots of professional digital profiles (GitHub, LinkedIn, etc.).
-task-3-platforms/: Proof of coding challenges and cloud collaboration tools.
+task-3-platforms/: It contains proof of coding challenges and cloud collaboration tools.
-task-4-email-etiquette/: Professional email drafts and social media etiquette checklists.
+task-4-email-etiquette/: It contains professional email drafts and social media etiquette checklists.
-task-5-cybercrime/: Cybercrime case study and prevention guide.
+task-5-cybercrime/: It containss Cybercrime case study and prevention guide.